meilisearch/demos/src/typo-tolerance/README.md

 - Creates two indexes called `books_default` and `books_typo` in your Meilisearch instance.

-- Add documents to those indexes.
+- Adds documents to those indexes.

-- Add custom settings to each one.
+- Adds custom settings to each one.

 👉 Feel free to modify the typo tolerance rules in `customTypeTolerance`, located inside `setupFunctions.js`.
 Doing so will allow you to see how different configurations impact the returned search results.